splitfirex/RollRoulette/README.md

 # Overview

-Simple fun facts skill for Alexa and Lambda.
+Simple roulette skill for Alexa and Lambda.

 # Installation